Headsets throughout the tourSightseeing: Visits to Alcobaça, Fátima, Braga, Santiago de Compostela, Burgos, San Ignacio de Loyola, Carcassonne

 Day 4Fátima–Braga–Santiago de Compostela, Spain

 Journey north this morning and stop in Braga, one of the oldest Christian cities in the world and nicknamed the “Portuguese Rome.”
-Visit the Bom Jesus do Monte (Good Jesus of the Mount) sanctuary and see the unique zigzag stairway that is dedicated to the five senses—sight, smell, hearing, touch, and taste—and the three theological virtues—faith, hope, and charity.
+Visit the BORN JESUS DO MONTE (Good Jesus of the Mount) SANCTUARY and see the unique zigzag stairway that is dedicated to the five senses—sight, smell, hearing, touch, and taste—and the three theological virtues—faith, hope, and charity.
 Later, cross into Spain and head for Santiago de Compostela.
 Later attend the rosary and Mass.
 (B)

 Day 5Santiago de Compostela